martian-ai/Awesome-Mathematics/5-Optimization/3-Constrained-optimization.md

 # Summary of Constrained Optimization

-# Use in Machine Learing
+# Use in Machine Learning

 + SVM
 + Maximum Entropy Model